 - + What is the Affordable Care Act (ACA)?

 Legislation signed by President Obama on March 23, 2010, that made historic changes in the availability and delivery of health insurance, Medicaid and health policy nationwide.
 Commonly referred to as the health reform law, Patient Protection and Affordable Care Act (PPACA), and Obamacare.

-- + When will the ACA take effect?
+- + When is the ACA effective?

-- + What changes are already in place?
+- + What changes took place early?

 - The appeal procedures available to consumers are different.

 - Insurers can’t deny coverage to children younger than 19 years old because of a pre-existing condition.

 - Nearly all adult children up to age 26 are eligible to remain on a parent’s health insurance policy, regardless of the child’s marital status, financial dependency, enrollment in school, or place of residence.